 "I am very accepting, non-judging, warm, and genuine, not easily shocked, but sensitive to subtleties.
 It is my mission to support meaningful changes in a space where you feel safe, secure, and accepted."

-Towards the end of my undergraduate studies, I had the privilege of working with a wonderful team of volunteers at the U of A University Sexual Assault Centre, supporting survivors and advocating for those who needed.
+Towards the end of my undergraduate studies, I had the privilege of working with a wonderful team of volunteers at the U of A University Sexual Assault Centre, supporting survivors and advocating for those who needed them.

-I later volunteered with street youth at iHuman utilizing various art forms and finding ways of connecting in order to be of service.
+I later volunteered with street youth at Human, utilizing various art forms and finding ways of connecting to be of service.
 Before that, I had a tenure as an intern at the Edmonton Remand Centre where I designed a program to help reduce recidivism by helping inmates plan for success after release.

-I also served as an Addictions Counsellor II at a local and globally renowned First Nation's residential treatment facility Poundmaker's Lodge.
-There I had the privilege of exposure to various cultural and spiritual teachings as well as witnessing the after-effects of the residential schools and inter-generational traumas that speak to my heart.
+I also served as an Addictions Counsellor II at a local and globally renowned First Nation residential treatment facility Poundmaker's Lodge.
+There I had the privilege of exposure to various cultural and spiritual teachings and witnessing the after-effects of the residential schools and inter-generational traumas that speak to my heart.
 While also helping various persons and peoples to find freedom for that which created bondage for them.
 All of this while addressing general problems related to and resulting from Substance Disorders.

-Since that time and the completion of further education, I have trained in different therapies and will continue to do so.
-I have done practicums at The Family Centre and the Pride Centre which were growing opportunities I loved.
-And before now, I spent a couple of years at a booming private practice, Insight Psychological, in their Edmonton locations where I practiced on my usual topics but explored more on sexuality under my supervisor, and delved into exciting and efficacious EMDR psychotherapy under the EMDRIA leading trainers/practitioners.
+Since that time and continuing further education, I have trained in different therapies and will continue to.
+I have done practicums at The Family Centre and the Pride Centre, which were growing opportunities I loved.
+And before now, I spent a couple of years at a booming private practice, Insight Psychological, in their Edmonton locations, where I practised on my usual topics but explored more on sexuality under my supervisor and delved into exciting and efficacious EMDR psychotherapy under the EMDRIA leading trainers/practitioners.

-Here I begin my humble practice amongst an amazing team of independent psychologists and healers!!
-Most importantly, my supervisor Katherine Rolfe, M.C.Reg.
-Psych. & Clinical Traumatologist, I have been blessed to have such an excellent psychologist and wonderful mentor overseeing & encouraging my growths and developments to spread my wings and more tools to the table.
-At the end of it all, it is all about constantly evolving to be an effective, efficient, and empathetic mental health psychologist and support to you.
+I begin my humble practice amongst a fantastic team of independent psychologists and healers!!
+Most importantly, I continue to follow sources of learning to augment my growth and development, spread my wings and bring even more tools to the table.
+Ultimately, it is all about constantly evolving to be an effective, efficient, and empathetic mental health psychologist and support to you.